josephaadams/ticket-lifecycle/README.md

 As I worked on the ticket, I added comments and updates to document my progress.
 I used this step to keep all stakeholders informed and to communicate any necessary details to the end user.
 <p>
-After troubleshooting and resolving the issue, I marked the ticket as "Closed."
+After troubleshooting and resolving the issue, I marked the ticket as "Resolved."
 I made sure to provide a clear and detailed resolution summary in the comments so the end user knew the issue was resolved.
 </p>
 <p>
 <img src="https://i.imgur.com/tUP4Bgi.png"/>